Geely Jiaji: Technology

-Petrol models carry a 1.8 L4 turbo engine and a 6-speed automatic gearbox.
-There are four valves on each cylinder.
+Petrol models carry a 1.8 inline-4 turbo engine and a 6-speed automatic gearbox.
+There are four valves per cylinder.
 All models feature optional seating for either 6 or 7 passengers with the 6-seater having second row captain's chairs.
 Electronic parking brake and electronic gear shifter are standard across the range with the exception of the base 1.5T with 6-speed manual.

 Electric versions

 Maple 80V EV

 The Maple 80V EV sold under Maple brand and later under Livan is based on the Geely Jiaji with the exterior body being essentially a rebadge of the Geely MPV.
 The Maple 80V is Maple's second model.
 It is Geely's first product to feature replaceable batteries and can replace batteries at battery swap stations.
-In terms of power, the ternary lithium battery pack of the Maple 80V comes from Hefei Guoxuan High-Tech.
-The motor of the 80V has a rated power of 40 kW (54Ps) and a maximum speed of 130 km/h.
+In terms of power, the NMC battery pack of the Maple 80V comes from Hefei Guoxuan High-Tech.
+The motor of the 80V has a rated power of 40 kW and a maximum speed of 130 km/h.

 During the 2020 China International Intelligent Industry Expo, Geely Technology Group released the battery swap stations.
 Geely announced that it plans to complete 35 battery swap stations in Chongqing in 2020, and more than 200 battery swap stations will be completed in Chongqing by 2023.